Sawangg/homelab/README.md

 ## ☸️ Deploy our Kubernetes cluster
 First, clone this repository locally and edit the `hosts.ini` file with the IPs of your infrastructure.
-Next, edit the file `K3s/vars.yml` to configure your Kuberbenetes cluster according to your environment.
+Next, edit the files `global_vars.yml` & `K3s/vars.yml` to configure your Kuberbenetes cluster according to your environment.
 Then, run the following command to install all of Ansible's requirements
 ```sh
 ansible-galaxy collection install -r requirements.yml
 ```